3mdeb/news-and-ideas/blog/content/post/2021-04-18-optiplex_part2.md

 left the door wide open to developers and let them design the Environmental Controller firmware to perform the hardware monitoring and implement any communication protocol they want through the EMI.
 That doesn't sound good for me since I will have to go through reverse engineering path...
+Congratulations to Dell engineering team for well-designed and complex interface to the environmental controller.
+It gave me a worthy challenge.

+Based on EU Directive 2009/24/EC Article 6 to achieve interoperability of the SCH5545 driver with coreboot I had to obtain necessary information by translating the vendor code from the firmware image.
+I had no other way to make these software components work together in the correct way.
+I did the reverse engineering because of interoperability issues with coreboot.
+It was done in my personal unpaid time for the benefit of community.

 # Reverse Engineering of the EC